My Baby Cedar Waxwing Larry

 We still recommend placing any found wild bird in the hands of a licensed

-These individuals know exactly what to do in order to return the bird back into the wild.
+These individuals know exactly what to do in order to return the bird back to the wild.

 Rehabbers are some of the best people out there.